hanayashiki/blog/README.md

-# Personal blog powered by esbuild, preact and tailwindcss
+# Personal blog powered by esbuild, preact and Windi

 About this project (in Chinese):